root27/go-paytr/README.md

 # Paytr Payment Package in Golang

+Package to use paytr payment in Golang.

+## Usage

+You can see example application in example folder.

+## NOTE

-This is not officially implementation of paytr payment in go.
+This is not officiall paytr package for golang.